Canardoux/flutter_sound/README.md

 To migrate to `3.0.0` you must migrate your Android app to Android X by following the [Migrating to AndroidX Guide](https://developer.android.com/jetpack/androidx/migrate).

 # SoundPlayer
-The SoundPlayer class is primarly design to play back audio without display any UI.
+The SoundPlayer class provides the simplest means of playing audio.

+If you just want to play an audio file then this is the place to start.

+By default the SoundPlayer doesn't display any UI, it simply plays the audio until it completes.

-If you need a UI to allow your user to control playback you have three options:
+If you need a UI to allow your user to control playback then you have three options:

-1) use the showOSUI parameter on the SoundPlayer constructor.
+1) Pass a `AudioSession.withUI()` as the `session` argument to SoundPlayer (see the examples below).
-This will display the OS specific Audio player.
+This will display the OSs' audio player allowing the user to control playback.

-2) Use Flutter Sound's Playbar which provide a HTML5 like audio player UI
+2) Use Flutter Sound's SoundPlayerUI widget which provide a HTML5 like audio player.

-3) Use the SoundPlayer's apis to roll your own widget.
-You can start with the Playbar code as an example of how to do this.
+3) Directly use `AudioSession.noUI()` to roll your own widget.
+You can start with the SoundPlayerUI code as an example of how to do this.

-The API is documented at [pub.dev](https://pub.dev/documentation/flutter_sound/latest/)
+The API is documented in detail at [pub.dev](https://pub.dev/documentation/flutter_sound/latest/)

 ## Play audio from an asset